-1. Who am I helping when I give to United Way of the Dutchess-Orange Region’s Community Fund?
+2. Who am I helping when I give to United Way of the Dutchess-Orange Region’s Community Fund?

-2. Why is it better to give to United Way of the Dutchess-Orange Region’s Community Fund rather than directly donating to one organization?
+3. Why is it better to give to United Way of the Dutchess-Orange Region’s Community Fund rather than directly donating to one organization?

 When you give to the Community Fund, you support lasting change by addressing the underlying causes of problems.
-You help support programs, initiatives and collaborations that United Way of the Dutchess-Orange Region knows are achieving measurable results in addressing the toughest issues in our community.
+You help support programs, initiatives and collaborations that United Way of the Dutchess-Orange Region knows are achieving measurable results in addressing the most pressing issues in our community.
 We can provide comprehensive solutions in a way that a single organization cannot do alone.
 Every dollar donated makes 4x the impact in our community.

-3. What is the role of United Way of the Dutchess-Orange Region in our community?
+4. What is the role of United Way of the Dutchess-Orange Region in our community?

-4. Does United Way of the Dutchess-Orange Region provide services directly to the community?
+5. Does United Way of the Dutchess-Orange Region provide services directly to the community?

-Your local United Way funds specific programs or projects, and does not provide “blanket funding” to organizations.
+United Way of the Dutchess-Orange Region funds specific programs or projects through its Community Fund, and does not provide “blanket funding” to organizations.
 Among the many outcomes required by United Way, our volunteers rate funding requests according to the program’s ability to:

 - Provide a needed service in one of the three impact areas (health, education, or financial stability) consistent with the action plans and the specific RFP or invitation to apply under which they are seeking funding;

 - Have a positive, measurable impact on our community;

 - Provide an annual audit and manage budget responsibly, and;